 You can check out the reviews and current prices on Amazon with the links below…

-Just a step above the Tamron 24-70 listed above are the camera brand 24-70mm lenses.
+Just a small step above the Tamron 24-70 you’ll find the 24-70mm lenses made by the major camera brands.
 If you want the best of the best and cost is not an option, then it’s hard to beat the native glass options like these.

 So why weren’t these the best overall pick?
 Simply because I tried to take cost into consideration when making the choice.
 But they do belong here because this category doesn’t take cost into consideration.